Maasin Cathedral: Patroness

+The Antique Wooden Image of the Virgen de la Asunción de Maasin

 The original wooden image of Nuestra Señora de la Asuncion is a de tallado image where the Virgin is standing on a cloud with cherubs, has loose yet wavy hair, her right hand is outstretched and her left was on her chest looking upwards.
 The original yet fragile image is currently enshrined in a special chapel dedicated to her for veneration.